DevikalyanDas/Realistic-Image-Synthesis/imgs/README.md

 All the rendered images are in this folder.
-The terms are as follows:
+The terms are as follows:<br />
-PT : Path tracing
+PT : Path tracing <br />
-NEE : Next event estimation
+NEE : Next event estimation <br />
-PM : Photon Mapping
+PM : Photon Mapping <br />
-DE : Density Estimation
+DE : Density Estimation <br />